 The bankruptcy or insolvency of a significant Neighbor or a number of smaller Neighbors may adversely affect our financial condition, cash flows and results of operations, and our ability to pay distributions to our stockholders.
 Generally, under bankruptcy law, a debtor Neighbor has the legal right to reject any or all of their leases and close related stores.
 If the Neighbor rejects the lease, we will have a claim against the Neighbor's bankruptcy estate.
-Although rent owing for the period between filing for bankruptcy and rejection of the lease may be afforded administrative expense priority and paid in full, prebankruptcy arrears and amounts owing under the remaining term of the lease will be afforded general unsecured claim status (absent collateral securing the claim).
+Although rent owing for the period between filing for bankruptcy and rejection of the lease may be afforded administrative expense priority and paid in full, pre-bankruptcy arrears and amounts owing under the remaining term of the lease will be afforded general unsecured claim status (absent collateral securing the claim).
 General unsecured claims are the last claims paid in a bankruptcy, and, therefore, funds may not be available to pay such claims in full.
-Moreover, amounts owing under the remaining term of the lease will be capped.
-As a result, it is likely that we would recover substantially less than the full value of any unsecured claims we hold.
-Additionally, we may incur significant expense to recover our claim and to re-lease the vacated space.
+Moreover, amounts owing under the remaining term of the lease the vacated space.
+In the lease will be capped.
+As a result, it is likely that we would recover our claim and to re-lease the vacated space.
 In the event that a Neighbor with a significant number of leases in our shopping centers files bankruptcy and rejects its leases, we may experience a significant reduction in our revenues and may not be able to collect all pre-petition amounts owed by the bankrupt Neighbor.